Below is a list of the equipment and necessary work area requirements for candidates completing the TypeWell Basic Skills Course.

 - A working sound system for playing sound to a headset;

-- An Internet connection OR a method to transfer data from another computer that has an Internet connection (e.g. a USB flash drive);
+- Wi-Fi or wired internet access OR a method to transfer data from another computer that has an internet connection (e.g. a USB flash drive);

 - A web browser (just the program, no connection to the internet needed during individual lessons);